deepset-ai/haystack-home/content/blog/extracting-metadata-filter/index.md

 }
 ```

-Notice that the `MetadataFilterExtractor` has extracted the metadata fields from the query and returned them in a format that can be used as filters passed directly to a `Retriever`.
-By default, the `MetadataFilterExtractor` will use all metadata fields as conditions together with an `AND` operator.
+Notice that the `QueryMetadataExtractor` has extracted the metadata fields from the query and returned them in a format that can be used as filters passed directly to a `Retriever`.
+By default, the `QueryMetadataExtractor` will use all metadata fields as conditions together with an `AND` operator.

-## Using `MetadataFilterExtractor` in a Pipeline
+## Using `QueryMetadataExtractor` in a Pipeline

-Now, let's plug the `MetadataFilterExtractor` into a `Pipeline` with a `Retriever` connected to a `DocumentStore` to see how it works in practice.
+Now, let's plug the `QueryMetadataExtractor` into a `Pipeline` with a `Retriever` connected to a `DocumentStore` to see how it works in practice.

-We start by creating a `InMemoryDocumentStore` and adding some documents to it.
+We start by creating a [`InMemoryDocumentStore`](https://docs.haystack.deepset.ai/docs/inmemorydocumentstore) and adding some documents to it.
 We include info about “year” and “disease” in the “meta” field of each document.

 ```python
 from haystack import Document